mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:

 name:     Lesson of Courage
-text:     Give your General +1 Attack.
+text:     Give your General +1⚔️.

 name:     Lesson of Power
 text:     Deal 2 damage to anything.

 name:     Lesson of Wisdom
-text:     Restore 3 Health to anything.
+text:     Restore 3❤️ to anything.

 name:     Mini-jax
 text:     **Ranged** (4)